 Don’t count yourself out.

-Patients who come to us asking about clear aligners often wonder whether they’d be a good candidate.
-The only way to find out is to visit your dentist for a consultation.
+Patients who come to us asking about clear aligners often wonder whether they’d be a candidate.
+The only way to find out is to ask and visit your dentist for a consultation.

 Depending on which clear aligners you’re considering, they can be used to fix a variety of issues, from gapped, crowded or crooked teeth to overbite and crossbite.
 We would be happy to assess your smile and help you find out if you’re a candidate for treatment with clear aligners.